 If you have one of each style of Chardonnay available at your home, you’ll be able to please the pickiest of friends.
+Maybe try to pair it with the monthly catch from a sustainable food delivery by Sitka Salmon Shares.
 By acknowledging the variability of Chardonnay wines, you’ll know how to serve Chardonnay to please whoever crosses your path.
 To really heighten the experience, consider upgrading to premium Grassl Glass.

 - The Chicago Return of Spanish Great Match Does Not Disappoint - July 18, 2023